 Our development of AT-527 for the treatment of COVID-19 is in its early stages, and we may not be successful in our development of AT-527 as a potential treatment for COVID-19.
 In October 2020, we entered into a license agreement ("Roche License Agreement") with F. Hoffmann-LaRoche Ltd. and Genentech, Inc. (together, "Roche") under which we granted to Roche an exclusive license to development and commercialization rights related to certain of our compounds, including AT-527, outside of the United States (other than for certain HCV uses).
-Together with Roche, we have only recently initiated a Phase 3 clinical trial to study AT-527 in adult patients with mild or moderate COVID-19 in the outpatient setting.
-Concurrently, we are also evaluating AT-527 for the treatment of patients with mild to moderate COVID-19 in two Phase 2 clinical trials.
-Additionally, we are currently conducting a comprehensive Phase 1 program that includes one completed trial for which results were recently published, ongoing Phase 1 studies and additional Phase 1 studies that are being planned.
+Together with Roche, we initiated a Phase 3 clinical trial to study AT-527 in adult patients with mild or moderate COVID-19 in the outpatient setting in April 2021 and we are evaluating, in a Phase 3 six month followup study, the impact of AT-527 treatment on long-term sequelae of COVID-19 in the patients previously enrolled in MORNINGSKY.
+Concurrently, we are also evaluating AT-527 for the treatment of patients with mild to moderate COVID-19 in a Phase 2 clinical trial in the hospitalized setting.
+Additionally, we are currently conducting a comprehensive Phase 1 program that includes ongoing Phase 1 studies and additional Phase 1 studies that are being planned.
+In October 2021, we, together with Roche, completed MOONSONG, a Phase 2 clinical trial evaluating AT-527 in the outpatient setting and we announced that this trial did not meet the primary endpoint of reduction from baseline in the amount of SARS-CoV-2 virus in patients with mild or moderate COVID-19 compared to placebo in the overall study population, of which approximately two thirds of patients were low-risk with mild symptoms.
+As a result of this data and other data that we have recently obtained, we are amending the protocol for the MORNINGSKY Phase 3 clinical trial.
+We will not be able to implement such amendments to the MORNINGSKY clinical trial protocol until we have received allowance from the applicable regulatory authorities to do so.

 We have committed and plan to continue to commit significant financial and personnel resources to the development of AT-527 as a potential treatment for COVID-19.
 If we are unable to successfully develop AT-527 for the treatment of COVID-19, we will have taken resources away from other development programs and will not be able to recuperate the resources dedicated to developing AT-527 as a potential treatment for COVID-19, which could have a material adverse impact on our business.
-If the data from our clinical trials are not supportive of further development of AT-527 as a treatment for COVID-19 or the investor common stock could decline substantially, which could result in significant losses for our stockholders.
+If the data from our clinical trials are not supportive of further development of AT-527 as a treatment for COVID-19 or the investor community has a negative reaction to the data, the demand for our common stock could decrease significantly, and the price of our common stock could decline substantially, which could result in significant losses for our stockholders.

-Further, while there is currently an urgent need for a treatment for COVID-19, the longevity and extent of the ongoing COVID-19 pandemic is uncertain and it is unclear whether SARS-CoV-2 will become an endemic human coronavirus that may circulate in the human population after the current pandemic has subsided.
-If the pandemic were to dissipate, whether due to a significant decrease in new infections, due to the availability of vaccines, or otherwise, the need for a treatment could decrease significantly.
+Further, while there is currently an urgent need for treatments for COVID-19, the longevity and extent of the ongoing COVID-19 pandemic is uncertain and it is unclear whether SARS-CoV-2 will become an endemic human coronavirus that may circulate in the human population after the current pandemic has subsided.
+If the pandemic were to dissipate, whether due to a significant decrease in new infections, the effectiveness of vaccines, the effectiveness of other treatment options, or otherwise, the need for treatments could decrease significantly.
 If the need for a treatment decreases before or soon after commercialization of AT-527, if approved, or other treatments for COVID-19 are developed before AT-527, our business could be adversely impacted.